 The board expects all professionally licensed employees to maintain high levels of performance.
-If an employees does not meet this standard, the superintendent and administrative staff will shall address any identified or other performance deficiencies through appropriate means, including placing the employee on an action monitored growth, directed growth or mandatory improvement plan when required by state law, State Board state policy or local this policy or when otherwise deemed necessary.
+If employee does not meet this standard, the superintendent and administrative staff shall address any identified or other performance deficiencies through appropriate means, including placing the employee on monitored growth, directed growth or mandatory improvement plan when required by state law, State Board policy or this policy or when otherwise deemed necessary..